 Industry-compliant virus protection software must be installed on all devices directly accessing the HMIS or accessing the HMIS via a network.
 The virus protection software must also include anti-spyware functionality.

-Virus definitions must be set to be updated and applied automatically and virus scans must be completed weekly, at minimum.
+Virus definitions must be set to be updated and applied automatically, and virus scans must be completed weekly, at minimum.

 Operating Systems